Juiz De Fora Minas Gerais, Brazil Travel Guide

 Further from Centro, home to UFJF.
 Offers a relaxed, suburban feel, convenient for university visits or the airport.

-Smart planning assists in finding the best lodging for your trip.
+Smart planning helps with finding the best accommodation for your trip.

 The local money is the Brazilian Real (BRL).
 Many smaller establishments prefer cash.